You Can't Always Get What You Want: Composition and recording

-In his review of the song, Richie Unterberger of AllMusic said: "If you buy John Lennon's observation that the Rolling Stones were apt to copy the Beatles' innovations within a few months or so, 'You Can't Always Get What You Want' is the Rolling Stones' counterpart to 'Hey Jude'."
+In his retrospective review of the song, Richie Unterberger of AllMusic said: "If you buy John Lennon's observation that the Rolling Stones were apt to copy the Beatles' innovations within a few months or so, 'You Can't Always Get What You Want' is the Rolling Stones' counterpart to 'Hey Jude'."
 Jagger said in 1969, "I liked the way the Beatles did that with 'Hey Jude'.
 The orchestra was not just to cover everything up—it was something extra.
 We may do something like that on the next album."

+The use of the classical choir makes a stylistic contrast with blues-rock music.
+The contrast is enhanced as choir performs with British accent (Received Pronunciation), while Jagger imitates Southern American English, which is typical for his singing style.

 Lyrics

 The three verses (and the varied theme of the fourth verse) address major topics of the 1960s: love, politics, and drugs.
 Each verse captures the essence of the initial optimism and eventual disillusion, followed by the resigned pragmatism of the chorus.